 4. Tips On How You Should Get Rid of Disposables

 There are a few items that just cannot be consumed, this includes plastics, cans, disposable bottles as well.
+They also form an important part of restaurant kitchen waste management.
 Instead of just throwing them, which will just add up to the garbage of the world, you can find effective ways that will reduce their negative impact on the environment.

 Run Your Own Composting Program

 If you can squeeze in a small area behind your restaurant or in any part of the city and run your composting program then nothing like it!
 Composting is essentially a waste disposal treatment which is the controlled aerobic decomposition of organic waste material, with the help of small invertebrates or microorganisms.
 There are various techniques of composting as well, they are static pile composting, vermicomposting, windrow composting and in-vessel composting.
 However, having your own composting site might not always be a feasible idea.
-Hence, you can get in touch with a composter who will collect your disposables, all that you need to do is, separate the garbage, that is the one that can be composted from the other garbage.
+Hence, you can get in touch with a composter who will collect your disposables, all that you need to do is, separate the garbage into compostable and non-compostable waste.

 To a restaurant owner, it is a daunting task to keep a track of the kitchen waste generated and to try and spread the awareness of kitchen waste management amongst your staff.
 Mostly all restaurants generate a large amount of waste, hence knowing the predicament of the situation we have tried to discuss why is kitchen waste management so important and how you can go ahead and implement it.